ignatiusmb/mauss.dev/workspace/content/routes/posts/mental-exhaustion-is-no-joke/+article.md

 date: "2020-11-11T17:38:25+07:00"
 theme: reflection
 title: Mental Exhaustion Is No Joke
-description: This is probably the lowest point in my life, so far.
-I managed to survive and get back but at what cost?
+description: "This is probably the lowest point in my life, so far.
+I managed to survive and get back but at what cost?"
 tags: [life, health]
 ---